-We believe that our youth is the greatest asset that we have in our country today, and that their education is the greatest tool that we have in the fight against substance abuse and addiction.
+We believe that our youth is the most fabulous asset that we have in our country today and that their education is the most significant tool that we have in the fight against substance abuse and addiction.
 As a way of building up our communities, Best Drug Rehabilitation was proud to sponsor the 2015 “Music With A Mission” benefit concert held at the Adams County Fairgrounds in Mendon, IL on May 30th, 2015.
 This event was held to raise money to finance music education programs in the underfunded local school districts of Mendon and its neighboring town of Quincy.

 Headlined by several Country-Rock performers, including Cadillac Three, Trailer Choir, Avenue Beat, Madd Hoss Jackson and Highway Run, the event raised thousands of dollars to put towards its cause.
-Hundreds of people came out to join in the festivities, undeterred by the muddy conditions caused by rain over the few days prior to the concert, and the show was moved indoors to the Adams County Fairgrounds Show Barn.
-Because of Best Drug Rehabilitation’s sponsorship, which went a long way in helping to cover the costs of holding an event like this one, a bigger portion of the proceeds from ticket sales and concessions was put towards helping to enrich the education of local kids by building up our communities.
+Hundreds of people came out to join in the festivities, undeterred by the muddy conditions caused by rain over the few days before the concert, and the show was moved indoors to the Adams County Fairgrounds Show Barn.
+Because of Best Drug Rehabilitation’s sponsorship, which went a long way in helping to cover the costs of holding an event like this one, a more significant portion of the proceeds from ticket sales and concessions was put towards helping to enrich the education of local kids by building up our communities.

-Per Wickstrom, the founder and CEO of Best Drug Rehabilitation, was able to speak with the performers before the concert, discussing a variety of topics, including the issues of substance abuse in the music scene and in the world around us, as well as hearing their ideas and perspectives on recovery and what we all can do to help.
+Per Wickstrom, the founder, and CEO of Best Drug Rehabilitation was able to speak with the performers before the concert.
+They discussed a variety of topics, including the issues of substance abuse in the music scene and the world around us, as well as hearing their ideas and perspectives on recovery and what we all can do to help.

 This duo consists of “Big Vinny” Hickerson and Marc “Butter” Fortney who met through a loose association of musicians while in college.
 They were happy playing small gigs for extra cash until, in 2006, country star Toby Keith heard them perform at a club in Nashville and brought them to his record label, which offered them a contract on the spot.
 Since then, Trailer Choir has been hard at work making a name for themselves.

-A trio of local high school seniors who share a passion for performing, Avenue Beat is perhaps the most effective example of the benefit of music education programs in school.
-Sam, Sami and Savana are three very talented young ladies who know how to rise above the negative influences of others and avoid the darker path of drugs and alcohol.
+A trio of local high school seniors who share a passion for performing, Avenue Beat is perhaps the most useful example of the benefit of music education programs in school.
+Sam, Sami, and Savana are three very talented young ladies who know how to rise above the negative influences of others and avoid the darker path of drugs and alcohol.

 As their name might suggest, Cadillac Three is a trio of musicians whose Country/Southern Rock sound drives plenty fast.
 But they haven’t let life in the fast lane take control of the wheel.
 They have maintained direction and are gaining popularity swiftly because of it.

 Engaged couple Brandon and Alyssa make up the core of Highway Run, another rising talent in the Country-Rock music scene.
-As many hard working musicians must do in order to succeed in the industry, these two travel extensively and attend many social events where others sometimes make poor choices.
+As many hard-working musicians must do to succeed in the industry, these two travel extensively and attend many social events where others sometimes make poor choices.

 Madd Hoss Jackson

-Madd Hoss Jackson is a trio of musicians who has been performing in the Midwest for several years, playing everything from country to classic rock.
-They have also travelled extensively, and have been able to maintain an air of professionalism where others seem to falter.
+Madd Hoss Jackson is a trio of musicians who have been performing in the Midwest for several years, playing everything from country to classic rock.
+They have also traveled extensively, and have been able to maintain an air of professionalism where others seem to falter.

-These musicians, and Best Drug Rehabilitation, participated in this event for one of the best causes that we can think of – educating our youth while building up our communities.
-It is crucially important to offer them alternatives to drugs and alcohol, and to show them the potential they have in life, if we hope to properly lead them away from that dangerous and deadly path.
+These musicians and Best Drug Rehabilitation participated in this event for one of the best causes that we can think of – educating our youth while building up our communities.
+It is crucially important to offer them alternatives to drugs and alcohol and to show them the potential they have in life if we hope to lead them away from that dangerous and deadly path properly.
 By encouraging art, music, athletics, and academics, we strive to help shape our teens and young adults into the strong leaders we will need tomorrow.
-Giving back to the community is just one way that we lead by example and show our patients, and indeed everybody, just how important it is to help out wherever and whenever we can.
+Giving back by building up our communities is just one way that we lead by example and show our patients, and indeed everybody, just how vital it is to help out wherever and whenever we can.